Kentucky man convicted in killing after governor's pardon

 “We felt there was evidence that should have been admitted that was not,” he told the Courier Journal.

+Mills’ pregnant wife and children were held at gunpoint while Baker ransacked the victims’ home for oxycodone pills, according to the U.S. Attorney.
+Evidence at the trial including shell casings tied to Baker's pistol and surveillance video showing Baker buying handcuff restraints hours before the killing.

-Baker's release was one of a slew of pardons by Bevin that drew rebuke from both Democrats and Republicans.
+Baker's release was one of a slew of pardons by Bevin at the end of his term that drew rebuke from both Democrats and Republicans.

+Baker’s pardon was especially controversial, since his family had held a fundraiser for Bevin the year before, raising $21,500 for the Republican’s unsuccessful reelection campaign.